lorilorr1/killswitch/README.md

-# Laravel 5.x KillSwitch
+# Laravel KillSwitch

-As freelancers, it's a sad fact that some clients just don't want to pay once your project goes live, you need leverage, KillSwitch is that leverage.
+As web professionals it's a sad fact that some clients just don't want to pay once your hard-work goes live, you need leverage.
+In it's basic implementation, KillSwitch is a custom middleware that will make a HTTP GET request to a specified URL, if that request returns `true` in the body of the request then the switch is activated and the site placed into maintenance mode.

+If for some reason the URL cannot be reached (404, 50x etc) then the plugin will fail silently and assume normal website operations, your application is NOT dependant on this URL to function.

 ### Setup

-#### Install the package via composer

-`composer require bagwaa/killswitch`
+* Install via composer `composer require bagwaa/killswitch`

-#### Add the service provider class to `config\app.php`
+* Add `KillSwitch\Providers\KillSwitchServiceProvider::class` to the providers array in  `config\app.php`

-`KillSwitch\Providers\KillSwitchServiceProvider::class`

-#### Publish the config file with some sensible defaults.
+* Publish the configuration file with sensible defaults `php artisan vendor:publish`

-This will create a file in `config\killswitch.php`

-`php artisan vendor:publish`
+* Add the `KillSwitch\Middleware\KillSwitchMiddleware` class to the middleware array in `app\Http\Kernel.php`

+As an optional step, you may decide to add the middleware to the `$routeMiddleware` array in `app\Http\Kernel.php` which will then allow you to register this on specific routes instead of every single route.

 ### Configuration

-`config/killswitch.php`
+After publishing the configuration file you should modify this to your situation, the config file can be found in `config/killswitch.php`

 #### url

-The url that will be queried on each request, if the contents of this URL contain the word 'true' then the kill switch is activated and the Laravel application will be put into maintenence mode.
+The url that will be queried on each request, if the contents of this URL contain the word 'true' then the kill switch is activated and the Laravel application will be put into maintenance mode.

 #### timeout (seconds)